Hood Island giant tortoise

-The Hood Island giant tortoise (Chelonoidis niger hoodensis) is a subspecies of Galápagos tortoise endemic to Española Island in the Galápagos.
+The Hood Island giant tortoise (Chelonoidis niger hoodensis), also known commonly as the Española giant tortoise, is a subspecies (Note: Also commonly considered a species in its own right.) of Galápagos tortoise native to Española Island in the Galápagos.

+Taxonomy

+The first description of the subspecies was published in 1907 by John Van Denburgh, who used the name Testudo hoodensis for it.
+Española Island used to be called Hood Island, and that was the name which Van Denburgh knew the island by when he gave the subspecies the name hoodensis.
+The holotype, a female, was caught by Joseph R. Slevin and E.S.
+King in June 1906 and brought back with them to San Francisco, where it was entered into the collection of the California Academy of Sciences and allowed to live in Golden Gate Park.
+The species has subsequently been moved between different genera and between being considered as a species in its own right or as a subspecies of Chelonoidis niger.

 Population history

 This population was very heavily exploited by whalers in the 19th century and collapsed around 1850.
 13 adults were found in the early 1970s and held at the Charles Darwin Research Station as a breeding colony.
 The two males and 11 females were initially brought to the Darwin Station.
 Fortuitously, a third male (Diego) was discovered at the San Diego Zoo and joined the others in a captive breeding program.
 Mating had not occurred naturally for some time, because the individuals were so scattered that they did not meet.
 Following the successful captive breeding program, large numbers have been released back into the wild and are now breeding on their own with the population reaching over 2,300 individuals as of August, 2020.

+The massive decline in population led to the 1996 assessment of the subspecies for the IUCN Red List to deem it critically endangered.
+The most recent assessment in 2015 maintained the classification for the same reason.